MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 docker run --rm helloworld powershell c:\helloworld.ps1
 ```

-The outcome of the `docker run` command is that a Hyper-V container was created from the 'HelloWorld' image, a sample application was then executed (output echoed to the shell), and then the container stopped and removed.
+The outcome of the `docker run` command is that a Hyper-V container was created from the 'HelloWorld' image, a sample 'Hello World' script was then executed (output echoed to the shell), and then the container stopped and removed.
 Subsequent Windows 10 and container quick starts will dig into creating and deploying applications in containers on Windows 10.

 ## Next Steps